 - Wait about 20-30 seconds for the hard drive to be erased

-- Optionally, click on Reinstall Mac OS X from the list of options.
+- Optionally, if somebody is going to be using this Mac then click on Reinstall Mac OS X from the list of options.
 Follow the prompts to re-install the Mac operating system.
 This process typically takes about an hour.